 Here are some questions to ask when researching Online Master’s in Environmental Management programs:

 - What are the prerequisites for this program?
-Although some programs accept students from all educational and professional backgrounds, some environmental management programs seek students who have an undergraduate degree or previous work experience in environmental sciences or a related field.
-When researching programs, be sure to review their eligibility requirements, to confirm that you meet the basic qualifications for admission.
+Although some programs accept students from all educational and professional backgrounds, other environmental management programs seek students who have an undergraduate degree or previous work experience in environmental sciences or a related field.
+When researching programs, be sure to review their eligibility requirements to confirm that you meet the basic qualifications for admission.

 - Does this program have the specialization that I want?
 As environmental science is a very broad field, many programs give students the option to specialize through focused tracks or electives.
 Common areas of specialization include sustainability management and policy, water management, environmental education, and more.
 Review the specialization options a program offers to ensure you select one that aligns with your interests.

-At this time, you can also gather your application materials, and confirm application deadlines.
+At this time, you can also gather your application materials and confirm application deadlines.
 Financing your graduate education is another consideration.
-Find out if the program offers any assistantships, scholarships or grants.
-You can also look into federal financial aid, and tuition assistance benefits from your employer, if you are currently working.
+Find out if the program offers any assistantships, scholarships, or grants.
+You can also look into federal financial aid as well as tuition assistance benefits from your employer if you are currently working.